abuicke/tarot/qabalah/Qabalah.md

 ## The Sephiroth (of the macrocosm)

 Kether -
-Chokmah - The Great Father
+Chokmah - The Great Father, The Causal Plane
-Binah - The Great Mother, The Causal Plane
+Binah - The Great Mother
 Chesed - Karma (as memory)
 Geburah - Karma (as destiny)
 Tiphareth - The Mental Plane
 Netzach - The Astral Plane
-Hod -
+Hod - Universal Mind?
 Yesod - The Etheric Plane
 Malkuth - Material Reality